zeraphie/pjax/README.md

 ---

 ## Usage
-In order to actually use it, wrap the code you want to run when a page has finished loaded in the `pjax.onload` wrapper function as follows

 At the start of your js file, setup the pjax class via using the es6 import function

 ```javascript